Want to boost your brand visibility in AI models? Learn about our new GEO services

 A tried-and-tested SEO framework we use with our clients that we recommend you implement is;

-1. Do keyword research to find out what your target audience (i.e. potential customers) are searching for (pain points).
+1. Do keyword research to find out what your target audience (i.e., potential customers) is searching for (pain points).

 2. With your audience’s pain points understood, you can develop a web structure tailored to capture this audience's attention.